SQL recipes

 DSS splits statement with a logic that recognizes most semantic constructs.
 It supports comments, various kinds of quoting, …

 However, DSS does not have full SQL parsing capability (which would be specific to each kind of database).
 Some constructs will confuse the splitter.
-For example, definition of stored procedures, if not quoted, will generally be improperly splitted.
+For example, definition of stored procedures, if not quoted, will generally be improperly split.
 To work around this, you can take control over the splitting by inserting -- DKU_END_STATEMENT between each statement.
 If your code contains this -- DKU_END_STATEMENT constructs, then the DSS automatic splitter will be disabled.

 CREATE PROCEDURE myproc1 (IN a int)